 Strawberries: DEMAND EXCEEDS SUPPLY.
 We are extremely short on fruit in all areas.
-This will likely be the situation until early to mid December when FL is scheduled to begin harvest and MX should be crossing better volumes of strawberries.
+This will likely be the situation until early to mid

+December when FL is scheduled to begin harvest and MX should be crossing better volumes of strawberries.
 Shippers are focused on covering contracts and we are being fill-rated on a daily basis.
 Extremely limited quantity available for open market orders going into this week.
 Special packs such as stems and pints will not be available.
-Oxnard growing region received approximately 0.25 inches of rain over the weekend and they're forecasted to receive up to 3.0 inches as rain continues through Thursday morning of this week.
-This will disrupt production and limit supplies further.
-We will begin to see a decrease in quality with issues related to the rain; pin rot, soft and mushy berries.
+Ventura county (Oxnard) strawberry growing regions received approximately 2.00" of rain Tuesday.
+Forecast is still calling for light showers today and through Thursday morning as well.
+Most, if not all shippers harvests may be cancelled today.
+If they are able to get crews into the fields, it will be for culling the fruit and cleaning up the plants.
+We are hearing that it may be Friday before fruit is harvested for fresh market.
+We expect to see extreme fill-rates, pushing orders, cancellations.